gramcha/sherlock/README.md

 # Sherlock

  Deduces the user attentiveness on the video playback.
 Provides the distraction event counts and its type.
 It will detect browser focus, mouse click, scroll and touch events.
 These distractions are mapped into the playback time stamp seconds.
- Feeds will be send to feeds api only when player in playing state.
-All the distraction events are captured using Bacon JS lib.
-Mozilla page visibility API is used to stop playback when user switch tabs.
-The player will player resume play state when user comeback to player tab.
+ Feeds will be sent to feeds API only when the player in playing state.
+All the distraction events are captured using the Bacon JS lib.
+Mozilla page visibility API is used to stop playback when the user switches tabs.
+The player will resume playing state when the user comes back to player browser tab.
 ## Getting Started

 npm install